influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.13/guides/cq_use_cases.md

 RP for the database `food_data`.

 <dt>
-The replication factor (`REPLICATION 1`) does not serve a purpose for single node instances.
-Please feel free to ignore that part of the syntax.
+The replication factor (`REPLICATION 1`) is a required parameter but must always be set to 1 for single node instances.
 </dt>

-> **Note:** When we created `food_data` in step 1, InfluxDB automatically generated an RP named `default` that keeps data forever.
+> **Note:** When we created the `food_data` database in step 1, InfluxDB automatically generated an RP named `autogen` and set it as the `DEFAULT` RP for the database.
+The `autogen` RP has an infinite retention period.
-Before we executed the `CREATE RETENTION POLICY` query above, `default` was also the `DEFAULT` RP for `food_data`.
+With the query above, the RP `two_hours` replaces `autogen` as the `DEFAULT` RP for the `food_data` database.

 #### 3. Create a 52-week RP

 Next we want to create another RP that keeps data for 52 weeks and is not the `DEFAULT` RP for the database.
-Ultimately, the 30-minute level data will be associated with this RP.
+Ultimately, the 30-minute rollup data will be stored in this RP.

 Use the
 [`CREATE RETENTION POLICY`](/influxdb/v0.13/query_language/database_management/#create-retention-policies-with-create-retention-policy)